kmmbvnr/viewflow-docs-v1/docs/viewflow_quickstart.rst

 - Each flow is a Python class that subclasses `viwflow.base.Flow`
 - Each attribute represents a flow task
-- To connect flow task altogether the special `this` object can be used to make forward references
+- To connect flow task altogether, the special `this` object can be used to make forward references

 `flow.Start` represents a task that performed by a person in a django view.
 For the tutorial purpose, we use built-in